yaripey/some-knowledge/git.md

 #### add
 With _git remote_ you can add new remote repository for your current one.
 You can run it like this: `git remote add remotename remoteurl`.
 You'll need to specifiy the _shortname_ for your remote so you can access it with ease.
 Followed by the remote repo url.

+#### rename
+This parameter allows us to rename remotes.
+Like this: `git remote rename old-name new-name`.

 ### $ git shortlog
 This command will list all users that had created commits to the current repository and will show the names of their commits.
 It will sort them by name alphabetically.